 God is the most believed being in the world; the Holocaust was one of the biggest times where God had lost so many believers during one time.
 God was a big figure; many people believed that He was just testing them to see what they would do; others wondered where he was.
 Over time, most of them stopped having faith in him: “Why should I sanctify His name?
 The Almighty, the eternal and terrible Master of the Universe chose to be silent.
 What was there to thank Him for?”
 (33).
 It seemed to many people that God had left them; He chose to be silent against their suffering.
 They asked why He had done this to them.
 Why had He made them suffer when they had not done anything wrong?
-There were many questions and the most common one was: “Where is merciful God, where is He?”
-(64), the answer that many gave was that He was gone; He had left them to suffer.
+There were many questions and the most common one was: “Where is merciful God, where is He?” the answer that many gave was that He was gone (64),; He had left them to suffer.
 Faith was lost forever for them.

-Faith makes you strive; it allows you to be powerful and free to do what you want as long as you believe.
+Faith makes a person strive; it allows her to be powerful and free to do what she wants as long as she believes.
 Many people lost faith in the Holocaust; Elie was one of them.
 People wanted faith because they knew that others lived because they believed that they could make it out.
 The people that lost everything and did not have faith were drained; they were an empty soul.
 In Elie Wiesel’s Night, Faith not only meant that you could live, it helped to give power to the Great Powers to attack the Allied Forces because they believed that they could win and in the end they freed many lucky people from the camps.

+Shine: good focus (claim), great intro,

+Goals:

+Topic sentences/integrating quotes (keep separate)

+No new information in conclusion

+Avoid second person (you)

+Stay true to claim

+Score: 9/9=A